karthikv1392/cs3301_osn/mini-projects/mini-project2.md

 **In-Depth Analysis:** The output for the selected packet must be a comprehensive breakdown.
 For every supported layer, you must show both the raw hexadecimal values and their human-readable interpretation.
-The entire packet frame must also be displayed in a full hex dump.
+The entire packet frame must also be displayed in a full hex dump (a "hex dump" must be present).
 And even the payload if applicable.
 Here's an example of how the output might [look](https://postimg.cc/gallery/VfHVg5L) (just an example, you can design your own format, what to put, what not to put as long as the basic minimum requirements are met ...the example has a couple of extra and missing things).